mariahenkel/dothraki_gf/README.md

 TO DO

-* vary verbs (currently only stab_v2 is being used)
+* add new grammar
 * negative verbs/sentences

 DONE

-* fix bug regarding noun declination (selection of Animate Nouns depending on vowels)
+* fix bug regarding noun declination (selection of animate nouns depending on vowels)
 * complete noun declination
+* vary verbs (currently only stab_v2 is being used)
+* verb declination for both stem-options
+* update English version